dionephy/Wysg.Musm/Wysg.Musm.LlmDataBuilder/docs/README.md

 ### Problem: Get Proto Result button disabled

 **Solution**: The button is disabled during API calls.
 If it stays disabled, restart the application.

+### Problem: Data file contains blank records

+**Solution**:
+1. Click the "Cleanup Blank Records" button
+2. Confirm the operation when prompted
+3. A backup will be automatically created before cleanup
+4. All records with empty Input or Output will be removed
+5. Check the status bar for the cleanup summary

+**Manual cleanup**:
+1. Locate `data.json` in the application directory
+2. Create a backup: `data.backup.json`
+3. Edit the file and remove objects with empty `"input"` or `"output"` fields
+4. Save and restart the application

 ## Support